mmm-team/public-writeups/seccon2023/pwn_kmemo/README.md

 contact of `vm_operations_struct` fault handlers: when a fault handler returns a page by populating a page in `struct vm_fault`, it is responsible for taking a reference on the page.
-This reference is released when the VMA is eventually deleted.
+This reference is released when the VMA is eventually unmapped.

 Because `mmap_fault()` fails to take a reference on the returned page, we can cause these pages to be returned to the page allocator while they